10 tips for traveling with credit cards

 Dig Into Discounts: Your credit card may entitle you to discounts or rebates on travel purchases.
 For example, some airlines currently waive the checked baggage fee if you use their co-branded credit card to buy your ticket.
 Others offer perks that may include free collision damage waiver if you rent a car and use your credit card for the purchase.
 It doesn’t hurt to ask!

-Travel Tip: Union members are entitled to discounts on car rentals, cruises and more through the Union Plus Travel Center.
+Travel Tip: Union members are entitled to discounts on car rentals, tours and more through the Union Plus Travel Center.